FujiNetWIFI/servers/README.md

     80x192 16 grey shade `GRAPHICS 9`), and make it available via HTTP for an Atari with a #FujiNet and its `N:` device.

+- "fujinet-game-server" - The beginnings of a multi-player game server that works over UDP.